Papurana grisea: Names

 It is known as akpt or cebs in the Kalam language of Papua New Guinea.

 Description

 Based on the holotype and another syntopic specimen, adult females measure 83–92 mm in snout–vent length.
 The head is wider than the body and the snout is long and bluntly rounded in dorsal view, almost truncate in lateral view.
 The tympanum is distinct.
 The fingers have no webbing whereas the toes are almost fully webbed.
 The finger tips are flattened and expanded; the toe tips are pointed and bearing discs with circum-marginal grooves.
 The holotype is bleached, light-tan colored with three narrow bars in the thighs three to four in the shanks.
 The other specimen is better preserved and has uniform medium brown dorsum, bearing a hing of dark brown canthal stripe and face mask.

 Habitat and conservation

 Papurana grisea presumably inhabits streams in rainforests.
 The type locality is at 1200–1300 m.

+Life cycle

+The female frog lays eggs in swamps or other places with still water.
+The eggs adhere to submerged rocks.
+The tadpoles can grow to 2.0 cm long.
+They have three rows of teeth in the upper jaw and two rows of teeth on the lower jaw.